tounsils/Human-Resources-App/README.md

 In addition, each member of the committee leads a project tracked under our Github projects.

 # `10.
 TODO`
-recording is only on appusers database users is using views/static/js/home.js
+users is using views/static/js/employees.js routes/employees.js
+edit problem